cicero343/cicero343.github.io/_posts/2024-08-06-Creating-HelloWorld-Message-With-C.md

     dlclose(handle);
     return 0;
     }

 **Step 4: Compile the 'callmessage' Program**

     gcc -o callmessage callmessage.c -ldl

 **Step 5: Run the Executable**

     ./callmessage

 When you run ./callmessage, it will:

-    Load libmessage.so.
+• Load libmessage.so.
-    Look up the show_message function in the shared library.
+• Look up the show_message function in the shared library.
-    Call the show_message function with the argument "Hello, World!".
+• Call the show_message function with the argument "Hello, World!".
-    Print "Hello, World!" to the terminal
+• Print "Hello, World!" to the terminal

 ![image](https://github.com/user-attachments/assets/14316bd3-4821-4ce7-9424-5d9f241da626)

+    You'll see from the image above that